10 Best Music Composers of Bollywood All Time

 1. Shankar Jaikishan – Undoubtedly SJ enjoys the top position of the list.
 They are masters of music compositions and each and every tune they have composed is unique!
 They have given distinct signature to many leading actors of Bollywood like Raj Kapoor, Shammi Kapoor and Rajendra Kumar.
 Each and every tune is just amazing and stays alive in music lovers’ hearts even after 50 years of release.
 SJ is my most favourite composer and I would like to list a few compositions of my favourite.
 Arzoo, Brahmachari, Junglee, Prince, Anari, Shree 420, Gumnaam, Love in Tokyo, Jhuk Gaya Aasman, Professor, Sangham, Suraj, An Evening in Paris and Amrapali – a selection of SJ hits.
 They fully dominated the music scene in the 1950s and 1960s – the era regarded as the glorious period of Bollywood music.
 With the early 1970s, their music slowly started to loss popularity and with the unexpected death of Jaikishan in 1971, a glorious era came to an end.
 Also read:10 Best Shammi Kapoor songs composed by SJ.

 So, I have concluded this column listing the most popular music composers of Bollywood.
 In the list to include composers of both present times and glorious era, I had to exclude one of the most popular and talented music composers – Salil Chowdhury who gave us the music of Madhumati and Parakh.
 I also had to exclude great names like Naushad, Roshan, Jaidev and Ravi to keep a balance between present and past days.
+In fact Naushad’s name should top the list, in terms of talent as well as to introduce many new things to Hindi music.
+None of the composers of present generation can be compared to his talent.
+I should have made a list of 15 best, it seems.
 Among music directors of present times, Anu Malik, Rajesh Roshan (since 1970s) and Shankar-Ehsaan-Loy have given some memorable songs to Bollywood of course.

 As I am not proficient in songs of 40’s and early 50’s, I have missed many great names who actually deserve a special mention.
 It’s my limitation and hope readers won’t mind if I have missed their favourites in the list.